vestrel00/contacts-android/docs/dev-notes.md

 Group id: 6, systemId: null, readOnly: 0, title: Custom Group, favorites: 0, autoAdd: 0, accountName: vestrel00@gmail.com, accountType: com.google
 ```

 The actual groups are in a separate table; Groups.
 Each group is associated with an Account.
-No
-group can exist without an account.
-It is account-exclusive.
+The
+AOSP Contacts app does not allow for Groups to exist without an Account.
+However, other apps such as
+the Google Contacts app allows for Groups with a null account.
+The Contacts Provider also allows
+this.
+Therefore, we will allow Group without accounts in this library and let library users decide
+if they want to restrict groups to non-null accounts.

 Each account will have its own set of the above system groups.
 This means that there may be multiple
 groups with the same title belonging to different accounts.